shakacode/react_on_rails/docs/basics/render-functions-and-railscontext.md

 module RenderingExtension

   # Return a Hash that contains custom values from the view context that will get merged with
-  # the standard rails_context values and passed to all calls to generator functions used by the
+  # the standard rails_context values and passed to all calls to render-functions used by the
   # react_component and redux_store view helpers
   def self.custom_context(view_context)
     {